heloess/External-live-preview-for-automatic1111/README.md

 ### Installing Steps
+1. Download Files
-1. Edit the HTML File
+2. Edit the HTML File
-2. Replace Python Files
+3. Replace Python Files
-3. Restart Stable Diffusion
+4. Restart Stable Diffusion

+### 1. Download Files
+Download all files.

-### 1. Edit the HTML File
+### 2. Edit the HTML File
 In the HTML file, you will find TWO instances of the following line:

 `file:///your/path/stable-diffusion-webui/outputs/saved.png`